 To calculate total cooking time allow for 35 minutes per 500g, plus an extra 35 minutes.
 Ensure your pork is cooked by taking a temperature reading with a cooking thermometer.
 The pork should be 65-70C.

-4. Roast pork is the gift that keeps on giving, make the most of your leftovers by cooking up a delicious fake-away!
+4. Make the most of your leftovers by cooking up a delicious fake-away!
 Use your leftovers to create a Mexican inspired pork taco or add to spicy ramen.
+(Add recipe for this!)

-5. Not sure what to do with your pork chops?
-Brush them with oil before grilling to get a delicious finish with no stick!
+5. Top Tip!
+Brush your Pork Chops with oil before grilling to get a delicious finish with no stick!